Fishburn Air Race: Tactics & Tight Finishes

 July Update – Grosvenor Cup & Battle of Britain Trophy

-The RRRA circus rolled into Fishburn for a weekend of pure air racing, with seven determined crews ready to tackle the Grosvenor Cup and Battle of Britain Trophy.
-With the rolling countryside below and a friendly crowd, the stage was set for two days of quick thinking, sharp flying, and some classic British weather.
+The Royal Aero Club, Race Records and Rally Association (RRRA) headed to the undulating grass runway at Fishburn near Sedgefield in County Durham for a weekend of close air racing.
+Seven determined crews were ready to race for the Grosvenor Cup on Saturday 26th and the Battle of Britain Trophy on Sunday 27th.
+The stage was set for two days of quick thinking, sharp flying, and some classic sunny British weather.

 Entrants | Pilots | Navigator | Plane |